brocade/pyfos/README.md

-    if library path is used for pyfos & dependencies only - remove the directory as a whole if library path is used by other modules also - remove pyfos & dependencies manually
+    if library path is used for pyfos & dependencies only - remove the directory as a whole if library path is used by other modules also - remove pyfos & dependencies manually If installed pyfos using pip3, use uninstall option to remove

 ### Contact ###